swimos/swimos-docs/src/_guides/kafka-ingestion.md

 }
 ```

-`Main.kafkaConsumer0` will be the data bridge between the Kafka topic and the Swim server.
+`Main.kafkaConsumer0` will be the bridge between the Kafka topic and the Swim server.

 ### Step 2: `KafkaConsumerAgent` Implementation

-Because our Swim server will create a thread pool anyway, we will optimize for data locality and wrap all `KafkaConsumer` operations within a Web Agent that runs on the same pool.
+By wrapping all `KafkaConsumer` operations within a Web Agent, we receive the following benefits and more:

+- No separate runtime to maintain for consumption
+- Data locality advantages
+- The option to add metrics-reporting Lanes
+- The option to stop/restart consumption via messages (e.g. using `CommandLanes`)

 ```java
 // KafkaConsumingAgent.java